Kaley Cuoco Rocks A See-Through Shirt On Instagram: ‘The Story Of What Lies Beneath The Missoni Blazer’

-Kaley Cuoco has delivered some style today – from the front and the back.
+Kaley Cuoco was in style today from the front and the back.
 The Big Bang Theory actress took to Instagram earlier today with a snap of herself looking all dolled-up as she rocked a Missoni plaid pantsuit.
 The first photo posted saw the actress photographed from the front and looking like a total doll.

-Kaley’s photo was swiftly followed by another.
-While Kaley’s first photo had shown her indoors as she gazed ahead of her, it was like the second had turned everything on its head.
+However, it looks like the actress shared another update, as Kaley’s first photo was swiftly followed by another.
+While the first snap had shown Kaley indoors as she gazed ahead, it was like the second had turned everything on its head.
 Here, the blonde was seen snapped from behind, with her gazing ahead and towards an outdoor field.
-Those fields tend to be packed with horses on Kaley’s Instagram, but today didn’t seem to be about the 33-year-old’s love of the equestrian life.
-In fact, it looked like this snap was out to showcase something special (although a horse or two was included).
+Those fields tend to be packed with horses on Kaley’s Instagram, but the image didn’t seem to focus on the 33-year-old’s love of the equestrian life.
+In fact, it looked like this snap was out to showcase something special — although a horse or two was included.

 The photo showed Kaley rocking a sheer t-shirt with her white bra visible underneath.
 The t-shirt had multi-color panels on it, with “GANG’S ALL HERE” written across it.
-Also seen were some dogs and horses on the shirt – Kaley is massively into both, with frequent Instagram stories showing her with a pup.
+Some dogs and horses were also shown on the shirt – Kaley is massively into both, with frequent Instagram stories showing her with a pup.

-A caption seemed to explain what was going on.
-It told fans what goes on underneath the designer clothing items that Kaley wears.
+Kaley’s caption seemed to explain what was going on, as she told fans what goes on underneath the designer clothing items that she wears.
 Yes, this star might have been rocking a high-end Italian brand, but the tees underneath are simple as they come.

-As the caption continued to state, the shirt had been a present dating back to when Kaley tied the knot with husband Karl Cook.
-Kaley has been thanking her nearest and dearest for their various gifts: just recently, Kaley rocked a nightshirt on Instagram – that too was gifted by a friend (and appeared to be Kaley’s favorite one ever).
+As Kaley continued in her caption, the shirt was a present dating back to when she tied the knot with husband Karl Cook.
+Kaley has been thanking her nearest and dearest for their various gifts — just recently, she rocked a nightshirt on Instagram, noting that it was also gifted by a friend and happened to be her favorite one ever.

-Kaley has been making headlines since the sitcom that made her famous has come to an end.
+Kaley has been making headlines since the sitcom that made her famous came to an end.
 While the star’s Penny character is no more, her career is still going strong.
 Kaley has a new production company, plus a new project starring in The Flight Attendant.

 View this post on Instagram